wrcarpenter/Equity-Derivative-Models/README.md

 ## Jarrow-Rudd Model

-An version of the CRR binomial model with p=1/2.
+A version of the CRR binomial model with p=1/2.

 # Data